-Allegedly, he wore the gloves because he was not expecting to play that day, so he played 27 holes of golf in the morning.
+Allegedly, he wore the gloves because he was not expecting to play that day, so he had played 27 holes of golf prior to gametime.

 Regardless of who the first player was, nearly every hitter in Major League Baseball uses batting gloves today.